• Email

 Ingredients

-• 8 ounce block of cream cheese, room temperature
+• 8 ounce full-fat cream cheese (blocked), room temperature

 • ½ cup unsalted butter, room temperature